druid-io/druid-io.github.io/_posts/2014-03-15-benchmarking-druid.md

 -  161 segments totaling 83.4GB (average segment size of 530MB) for the 100GB
    data set.

-In our case the indexing service took about 25minutes per segment for both datasets.
+In our case the indexing service took about 25 minutes per segment for both datasets.
 The additional sharding step for the larger data set only adds a few minutes, so with the right amount of Hadoop resources, loading could take as little as half an hour.